Skip to content

 Key Takeaways

-• The prostate gland is a walnut-sized organ found below the bladder in men.
+• The prostate gland is a small, muscular gland located beneath the bladder and surrounding the urethra in men.

-• Many prostate conditions have no early symptoms, making regular check-ups important.
+• Many prostate gland problems have few or no early symptoms, highlighting the importance of regular screenings.

-• Diet, exercise, and healthy lifestyle choices can support prostate health.
+• Maintaining a healthy diet, regular exercise, and timely medical check-ups can support prostate gland health.

-• Treatment options for prostate issues range from lifestyle changes and medication to surgery.
+• Treatment options for prostate issues range from lifestyle changes and medication to minimally invasive procedures and surgery.

 Table of Contents